Billy Ray (screenwriter)

 Billy Ray (born 1962) is an American screenwriter and film director.
 He began writing for television and movies in 1994 with Color of Night.
-He has written numerous successful films including the first Hunger Games film (2012), Captain Phillips (2013), Richard Jewell (2019), earning an Oscar nomination for the second film.
+He has written numerous successful films, including the first Hunger Games movie (2012), Captain Phillips (2013), and Richard Jewell (2019), earning an Oscar nomination for the second film.

 Biography

 Ray was born in Los Angeles, and raised in Encino, Los Angeles, California.
 He is from a Jewish family, and attended Steven Wise Temple and Birmingham High School.
 Starting in 2003, he began to direct as well as write; his first film was Shattered Glass, inspired by the true story of Stephen Glass, a journalist who fabricated a majority of his stories.
 He was nominated for Most Promising Filmmaker by the Chicago Film Critics Association and an Independent Spirit Award for Best Screenplay for his work on this film.
 Breach (2007), which Ray co-wrote and directed, tells a similar story about Robert Hanssen, an FBI agent convicted of spying for the Soviet Union and later, Russia, for more than two decades, and Eric O'Neill, who worked as his assistant and helped bring about his downfall.

 He is perhaps best known for writing the screenplay to the 2012 blockbuster, The Hunger Games, and his Academy Award-nominated screenplay for the 2013 film, Captain Phillips.
 Ray also worked with the advertising agency Barkley to help write the AMC Theatres 2021 "We Make Movies Better" campaign starring Nicole Kidman.

+In 2026, Scholastic published Ray's first young adult novel, Burn the Water.